A Network-Constrained Demand Response Game for Procuring Energy Balancing Services: Game formulation and analysis

 \section{Game formulation and analysis}

-We consider the situation where each active consumer in the distribution network is rational and makes a strategic decision to provide flexibility services in the balancing market.
-The aim of this section is to formulate the competition among these consumers as a game and characterize the resulting (generalized) Nash equilibrium.
-At this equilibrium, no consumer is willing to unilaterally deviate from its bid and, moreover, the physical network constraints are satisfied.
+This section investigates the bidding behaviors of active energy consumers participating in the market mentioned in Section \Romannum{2}.
+We consider each active consumer in the distribution network to be rational, making strategic decisions in order to provide energy balancing services.
+First, we formulate the competition among these consumers as a game and then characterize the resulting (generalized) Nash equilibrium.
+At this equilibrium, no consumer is willing to unilaterally deviate from its bid.
+Additionally, this equilibrium guarantees the feasibility of both local flexibility capacity and physical network constraints.
+The local capacity constraint ensures each consumer $n\in\mathcal{N}$ can provide its allocated flexibility $x_n$, while the physical network constraints ensure the secure operation of the distribution network.